 So, you’re going to meet with the crisis team, crisis management team, the folks that weren’t engaged in that effort.
 You’re going to have a separate meeting with the executive crisis team and get their understanding of rather those three questions.
 You’re going to have another meeting with the impacted team, so those field leaders or facility leaders, and then if appropriate, you may want to have a separate discussion with survivors, with those who were directly impacted by an incident in order to get their perspective.

 For example, in 2012 at my previous employer, we had a pretty significant after shooter scare that turned out to be a false alarm in a 650,000 square foot office building with about 800 employees in it.
-Even though they weren’t involved in the response, they were definitely involved in the incident, and part of that after action was understanding what was their perspective in terms of communication and physical security efforts and interacting with law enforcement.
+Even though they weren’t involved in the response, they were definitely involved in the incident, and part of that after-action process was understanding what was their perspective in terms of communication and physical security efforts and interacting with law enforcement.

 And so, we met with them separately several times, several different groups, in order to capture their perspective and incorporate that into our after-action process.
 You want to look at the same based upon the type of incidents and how your organization is structured.